 “A game is one side against another.
 There’s a winner and a loser.
 Puzzles don’t have losers.” ~ Fola, The OA Part II -Chapter 1 Angel of Death

 In the post “Hustlers vs Suckers ,” I spoke of my extreme dislike of games.
 Until recently, I hadn’t figured out why I had such a strong reaction to the world’s favorite pastimes.
-Then, this past week, while watching The OA on Netflix, there was one scene featuring a private investigator and a woman.
-It was then I caught a clue as to why I consider contests a waste of time.
+Then, this past week, while watching The OA on Netflix, I came across a scene featuring a private investigator and a woman.
+It was then that I caught a clue as to why I consider contests a waste of time.

-While on a search for “Michelle,” an alleged gamer, Karim, a private investigator, meets up with Fola, a woman who he thinks could provide some answers.
-Instead, she shares “Symphony” with him, a puzzle that led Michelle to her last known location.
+While searching for “Michelle,” a supposed gamer, private investigator Karim meets Fola, hoping she will have the answers.
+Instead, she shares “Symphony,” the puzzle that led Michelle to her last known location.

 As soon as I heard “Symphony” during their exchange, it awakened me.
 It resonated on a subconscious level and brought the String Theory, a multiverse thesis, to the surface.
-“Symphony” reminds me of my belief that music or tones forms our universe and shapes our reality.
+“Symphony” reminds me of my belief that music or tones form our universe and shape our reality.
 Yes, I wrote, “forms” because I believe our Universe ends when the “music” stops.
-And while my explanation oversimplifies the String theory concept; it is what’s captured my attention and caused me to follow these two down the proverbial rabbit hole.
+And while my explanation oversimplifies the String theory concept, it is what has captured my attention and caused me to follow these two down the proverbial rabbit hole.

 Fola: Yeah.
 Well, ultimately, a puzzle is a conversation between the player and the maker.